mindwebs/hf2020_cards/pages/_posts/default.md

 ```

-If you Want to do something more in these pages then have a look at the page by [Ayushman](/posts/ayushman)
+If you want to do something more in these pages then have a look at the page by [Ayushman](/posts/ayushman)